 Derivation of name and historical aspects

-The specific epithet vandermerwei, is named in honour of J.S. van der Merwe, who collected who collected the plants in 1928.
-He gave plants to P. Ross Frames who grew the plants in Cape Town and gave specimens to the Bolus Herbarium.
-Louisa Bolus recognized it as a new species and described it in 1933 first placing it in the genus Antholyza.
+The specific epithet vandermerwei, is named in honour of J.S. van der Merwe, who collected the plants in 1928.
+He gave plants to P. Ross Frames who grew them in Cape Town and gave specimens to the Bolus Herbarium.
+Louisa Bolus recognized it as a new species and described it in 1933, first placing it in the genus Antholyza.
 After N.E.
 Brown revised the generic concepts, he transferred the species to the genus Homoglossum.
 In 1989, the species was placed in Gladiolus, by Goldblatt & De Vos.

-Gladiolus vandermerwei is adapted for sunbird pollination by its bright red flowers and elongated perianth tube with the upper part wide and cylindric and containing a liberal amount of low sugar concentration nectar.
+Gladiolus vandermerwei is adapted for pollination by sunbirds, its bright red flowers and elongated perianth tube with the upper part wide and cylindric and containing a liberal amount of low sugar concentration nectar.

 There are no recorded cultural or medicinal uses for this plant, but it has good horticultural potential.
-The contrasting red and yellow flowers will be a lovely addition to any garden, and it has potential as a container plant due to its ‘dainty’ features.
-Its main flowering time is mid-September to early October.
+The contrasting red and yellow flowers will be a lovely addition to any garden, and it has potential as a container plant due to its dainty features.
+Its main flowering time is late spring, from mid-September to early October.